 An investigation by the Associated Press (AP) has uncovered nearly 1,700 priests and others in the Roman Catholic Church that remain active – without supervision – despite being credibly accused of sexually assaulting children.
+As sex abuse lawyers in O’Fallon, IL, we wanted to pass this information along to keep local families informed.

 Dozens remain active in parishes